Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 Hey!
 108 is a good number, and the slight upward trend doesn’t bother me.
 Still, I’ll keep an eye on it.

-Here’s the thing that made all this happen: I TRUSTED THE DATA.
+Here’s the thing that made all this happen: I TRUSTED THE G6 DATA.
 It was smooth, the trend line was reliable, and the readings did not wobble around.
+Most importantly, it was TIMELY.
 I was able to make an in-the-moment decision when it was at 75.
-That would not have been possible if I were NOT watching my CGM, or if the CGMs data was “wobbly.”
-If it were, I would have had to wait some unknown amount of time before it stabilized, and by then, it might have been too late.
+By contrast, if the data was “wobbly,” I would have had to wait longer—potentially much longer—before the pattern stabilized, and by then, it might have been too late had I actually needed an intervention.

-Now, let’s be honest.
-If you’re a Category 1 or 2 person, you may not be watching your CGM like this.
+Now, let’s be honest. you may not be watching your CGM like this.
 In fact, you may be using an automated insulin pump to do that work.
-But remember, those systems are doing exactly the same read-by-read analysis that I do for myself, making the same in-the-moment decisions I described earlier.
+But remember, those systems are doing exactly the same read-by-read analysis that I do for myself, making the same in-the-moment decisions.
 No algorithm can figure out G7 data any better than you can.
 So, those systems won’t work if the data being observed is not reliable enough.
 Garbage in, garbage out.

 And that’s where the risk lies with G7 data.
 But more importantly, that’s where the risk lies with so-called “accurate” data.
 You don’t want accuracy, you want precision.